The motivic Donaldson-Thomas invariants of (-2) curves: Motivic Donaldson--Thomas invariants of (-2)-curves

 Here (\ref{eq0}) comes from the comparison theorem (Theorem \ref{comparisonthm}), and (\ref{eq1}) comes from applying the motivic Thom-Sebastiani theorem.
 Now, giving the coordinates $X,D,B$ weights $0$, $0$ and $1$ respectively, and applying the weight one version of Conjecture \ref{conjecture} (which is a theorem), with $Z'$ the scheme of pairs of matrices labelled by $X$ and $D$, we obtain

-where $\Comm_n$ is the variety of pairs of commuting $n\times n$ matrices, $\CComm_n$ is its quotient under the conjugation action of $\Gl_{\Cp}(n)$, which one can think of as the stack of length $n$ coherent sheaves on $\Cp^2$ and $\Comm_{n, \nilp}$ and $\CComm_{n, \nilp}$ are the variety and stack, respectively, of nilpotent commuting matrices, the second of which one should think of as the stack of coherent sheaves on $\Cp^2$ supported at the origin.
-Then (\ref{eq3}) follows from the definition of the power structure in Section \ref{lambdarings}, and (\ref{eq4}) follows from the results of \cite{FF60} and \cite{BBS}.
+where $\Comm_n$ is the variety of pairs of commuting $n\times n$ matrices, and $\CComm_n$ is its quotient under the conjugation action of $\Gl_{\Cp}(n)$.
+One can think of this stack as the stack of length $n$ coherent sheaves on $\Cp^2$.
+Above, $\Comm_{n, \nilp}$ and $\CComm_{n, \nilp}$ are the variety and stack, respectively, of nilpotent commuting matrices, the second of which one should think of as the stack of coherent sheaves on $\Cp^2$ scheme-theoretically supported at the origin.
+Then (\ref{eq3}) follows from the definition of the power structure in Section \ref{lambdarings}, and (\ref{eq4}) follows from the main result of \cite{FF60}, as in \cite[Prop.1.1]{BBS}.
 Similarly one deduces that